pgniewko/fastmath/README.md

 ./bin/sin_test
 ```

-To run sqrt and iverse sqrt test run in the command line:
+To run sqrt and inverse sqrt test run in the command line:
 ```
 ./bin/sqrt_test
 ```